plagnollab/RNASeq_pipeline/README.md

 Notes for installation of DEXSeq/DESeq2:

-- Need to add /share/apps/binutils-2.25/bin to the PATH
+- Need to add /share/apps/binutils-2.25/bin to the PATH (make sure it's at the front of your PATH so ``ld`` is fetched from there)
 - type
 ```
 scl enable devtoolset-1.1 'bash'